The order of the planets, starting at the sun and moving outwards is as follows:

 The IAU ruled that Pluto is not a planet because it has not 'cleared the neighbourhood around its orbit.' which means it has not got enough gravity to attract all the asteroids in the area to itself.

 Yes we can see the planets.
 The two closest planets, Venus and Mars can be often easily seen with the naked eye.
-For the others a telescope is needed.
+For the others a pair of binoculars or telescope is needed.

 ![]() |